rolandjlevy/js-sliders-game/notes.md

 - sort out scoring: do a check for win
 - use firebase to store scores
 - fix bug when game size increases and heading dissapears
+- improve sequence of winning - layout and styling
+- sort out position and width of leaderboard when score is added
+- create new game in addScoreButton click, line 69

 ### nice shuffle function